Coronavirus: Employees: work changes

 Self-employed: If your hours reduce or your self-employed work temporarily ceases.

-As long as you are still trading (i.e. you haven’t completely closed down your business) HMRC will treat you as continuing to work your normal hours (those before the reduction due to coronavirus situation) for at least 8 weeks.
-There will be no change to your working tax credit entitlement during that period.
-We are awaiting further guidance as to what happens after 8 weeks.
+As long as you are still trading (i.e. you haven’t completely closed down your business) HMRC will treat you as continuing to work your normal hours (those before the reduction due to the coronavirus situation) until the Job Retention Scheme closes, even if you are not using the scheme*.

 Note: If you cease self-employment completely and don’t intend to continue trading then you will need to report that as a change of circumstances to HMRC when your self-employment ceases.